Working Together to Make Sense of Facebook’s News Feed

 To that end, Chartbeat is offering all publishers global benchmarking data on this Facebook change:

 - On an ongoing basis, we will post a chart on this blog showing anonymized and aggregated Facebook referral traffic across the entire Chartbeat network;

 - For all Chartbeat clients that want to monitor the change this quarter, we will happily place your own Facebook referral traffic layered on top of a similar chart to help you spot your own trends.
-Please reach out to your Chartbeat Customer Success Manager or sign up here for details on how to get this information as we roll it out in the coming weeks;
+Please reach out to your Chartbeat Customer Success Manager;

 - For non-clients, we will do the same free of charge for this quarter and with no obligation to purchase our products.
-To get the most accurate benchmarks will require a small integration on your site, so please sign up here if you would like to be included in these benchmarks.
+To get the most accurate benchmarks will require a small integration on your site.

 Most of all, we are here.
 If you would just like to chat about what we have historically seen or what we expect from Facebook, please reach out to me (email@example.com/@saroff_nyc), Josh Schwartz, Chief of Product, Engineering and Data Science (firstname.lastname@example.org/@joshuadschwartz), or your Customer Success Manager.